 YouTube is a huge source of free entertainment and information.
 You can subscribe to educational channels, watch videos to complement your child’s classroom learning, and you might even like to use it to upload your own family’s video material.
-Here’s a How To guide for your family.
+Here's what you need to know.

 There’s no setup and you don’t need to have a YouTube account in order to view other people’s public domain videos.
 Simply go to www.youtube.com and start typing your search, anything from a music video (eg, Katy Perry Wide Awake) to a skill (How to tie knots with rope).
 YouTube will typically complete the search for you and then show you the most likely matches.